-The foundation will fund up to five organizations to employ and mentor a full-time policy fellow for two years.
+The foundation will fund up to five organizations to employ and mentor a full-time peer policy fellow for two years.
 Each grant includes funding for:

-- Fellow salary 95 percent of annual salary, which must be in the range of \$50,000 -\$60.000: - Fellow fringe benefits The foundation will pay 100 percent of fringe benefits; - Mentor stipend \$5,000 per year; - Professional Development \$2,000 per year to be used by the fellow; - Travel \$6,500 for the fellow and mentor to participate in the Federal Immersion trip to Washington, D.C. and one overnight trip within Texas during the second grant period; and - Overhead 10 percent of the grant.
+- Peer fellow salary 95 percent of annual salary, which must be in the range of \$50,000 -\$60,000. - Peer fellow fringe benefits The foundation will pay 100 percent of fringe benefits. - Mentor stipend \$5,000 per year. - Professional Development \$3,000 per year to be used for the peer fellow. - Travel \$6,500 for the Fellow and Mentor to participate in the Federal Immersion trip to Washington, D.C. and one overnight trip within Texas during the second grant period. - Overhead 10 percent of the grant.